75 Best Colleges for Food for 2018 Ranking

 #54 Princeton University (Princeton, New Jersey)

-It makes sense that Princeton University has made this list, seeing as Princeton itself made our list of best college towns in the country for food.
+Known for its picturesque campus, Princeton University has also a lovely place to be for students who love food.
 The dining halls throw dozens of themed meals and events throughout the year, and the everyday menu is just as impressive as the special events spreads.
 Menu items include mushroom and spinach quesadillas, pesto pork chops, and panzanella salad, so Princeton is clearly out to impress.
 Princeton dining also offers a Lunch-to-Go program, which lets students order their lunches in bags and take them out of the dining hall.
 And all this is small stuff compared to the Visiting Chefs Program, which features a recreation of a chef’s restaurant menu, served buffet-style.

 #53 Georgia Institute of Technology (Atlanta, Georgia)